06sarv/SPORE/README.md

-# 🌱 Soil Microbe Predictor - Poland
+# 🌱 SPORE- Soil-based Prediction Of Resident Entities

 This application predicts probable soil microbes based on soil characteristics, specifically for Polish soils.